Disclosure

 Similarities Between uTorrent and BitTorrent

 Both uTorrent and BitTorrent are BitTorrent clients.
-That means both apps use the BitTorrent protocol to share files.
-Also, they’re both free to use and ad-supported.
-And they have similar paid plans – with the same length, features, and price.
-What’s more, both apps have the same size – around 2 MB.
-Furthermore, both torrent clients look pretty much the same.
+They use the BitTorrent protocol to share files.
+They are free and ad-supported.
+Both have similar paid plans and are about the same size – around 2 MB.
+They also look pretty much the same.

-There’s actually a reason why the apps look alike.
-It’s because the BitTorrent app is just a rebranded version of the uTorrent app starting with version 6.0.
+The apps look alike for a reason.
+The BitTorrent app is just a rebranded version of the uTorrent app starting with version 6.0.

 What’s the Difference Between uTorrent and BitTorrent?

 uTorrent is a torrent client, whereas BitTorrent is a torrent client and a torrent protocol.
-BitTorrent also used to be the name of the company that manages the BitTorrent protocol and client, but it was rebranded to Rainberry in 2018.
-Rainberry also owns the uTorrent client, which it purchased in 2006.
+BitTorrent used to be the company behind the protocol and client but was rebranded to Rainberry in 2018.
+Rainberry also owns uTorrent, which it purchased in 2006.

-With that out of the way, let’s take a closer look at some of the differences between the uTorrent and BitTorrent clients:
+Now, let’s look at some differences between the two clients:

-• Availability BitTorrent is available on Windows, macOS, and Android.
-On the other hand, uTorrent is available on Windows, macOS, Android, and Linux.
+• Availability -BitTorrent is available on Windows, macOS, and Android. uTorrent is available on Windows, macOS, Android, and Linux.

-• Updates – both apps get pretty regular updates.
-But BitTorrent releases more stable versions while uTorrent releases Alpha and Beta versions.
-That means you get early access to newer features with uTorrent, but the versions are also not that stable.
+• Updates – both apps get regular updates.
+BitTorrent releases more stable versions, while uTorrent releases Alpha and Beta versions.
+This means you get early access to features with uTorrent, but the versions are less stable.

-• Cryptominers – both BitTorrent and uTorrent installations have additional software, often called bloatware.
+• Cryptominers – both apps have additional software, often called bloatware.
 But uTorrent once silently installed a cryptominer on users’ devices back in 2015.
-The cryptominer ran in the background, draining users’ CPU power.
-Many people were so outraged they downgraded to previous uTorrent versions.
-They even refused to install newer releases even if they came without cryptominers.
-The cryptominer was removed from uTorrent’s package, but many people still don’t trust it.
+This cryptominer ran in the background, draining CPU power.
+Many users were outraged and downgraded to previous versions.
+They even refused to install newer releases, even without cryptominers.
+The cryptominer was removed from uTorrent’s package, but many people don’t trust it.

 uTorrent vs. BitTorrent – Which One Is Faster?

-We saw many people claim that one torrent client is faster than the other.
+Many people think one torrent client is faster than the other.
 But there’s really no actual winner here.
-There’s not much a torrent client can do to provide faster download speeds than other P2P apps.
-Your speeds mostly depend on your internet connection and how many seeders there are on the torrent you’re downloading.
+Torrent clients can’t do much to make downloads faster.
+Your speeds depend on your internet connection and the number of seeders on the torrent.

 We ran 10+ tests to confirm this.
 Our tester is from Romania, and he downloaded large torrent files between 20 and 50 GB.
 On average, these are the speeds and ETAs (Estimated Time of Arrival) he saw: